 The scheme is not situated within a 'sensitive area' designated for landscape features e.g., National Park (NP), National Scenic Area (NSA).

-The scheme lies on the northern periphery of Kirkliston, with agricultural land and urban development surrounding the scheme.
+The scheme lies on the western periphery of Denny, with transport infrastructure, agricultural land, and urban development surrounding the scheme extents.
+Views from the scheme extents are limited due to raised roadside embankments and tree shelterbelt.